UK brutalist architecture divides opinion: hailed as a symbol of social progress and strength, yet seen by many as harsh and uninviting.

 Origins and Philosophy of Brutalism

 Emerging in post-war Britain during the 1950s, Brutalism was defined more by its ethical underpinnings than by purely stylistic traits.
 Architects and theorists like Alison and Peter Smithson and Reyner Banham promoted an approach that valued honesty of material, modular construction, and a rejection of ornamentation in favor of clear structural expression and social functionality.
-The movement was aligned with the optimism, egalitarianism, and pragmatism of the post-war Welfare State and the urgent need for rapid reconstruction.
-Its signature use of exposed concrete ("béton brut") and large geometric forms was intended to embody transparency and accessibility in civic and institutional spaces.
+The movement was closely aligned with the prevailing optimism, egalitarianism, and pragmatic approach characteristic of the post-war Welfare State, addressing the urgent and widespread need for rapid reconstruction across communities.
+Its signature use of raw, exposed concrete ("béton brut") combined with bold, large-scale geometric forms was deliberately intended to embody principles of transparency, honesty, and accessibility within civic and institutional spaces, reflecting a commitment to social utility and democratic values.

 Lys Kernow: Cornwall’s Brutalist Civic Landmark